Sahriz/FluidSim/README.md

+# Fluid sim
+A WIP fluid simulation project, using Eulerian fluid simulation techniques, and then visualizing it.

+# Dependancies

-# WeatherSim
+# Build
-A project where I simulate weather using a particle system written on the GPU using OpenGL